segmentio/segment-docs/src/connections/storage/data-lakes/lake-formation.md

 {% include content/plan-grid.md name="data-lakes" %}

 Lake Formation is a fully managed service built on top of the AWS Glue Data Catalog that provides one central set of tools to build and manage a Data Lake.
 These tools help import, catalog, transform, and deduplicate data, as well as provide strategies to optimize data storage and security.
-To learn more about Lake Formation features, refer to the [Amazon Web Services documentation](https://aws.amazon.com/lake-formation/features/){:target="_blank"}.
+To learn more about Lake Formation features, see [Amazon Web Services documentation](https://aws.amazon.com/lake-formation/features/){:target="_blank"}.

 > note "This feature is not supported in the Azure Data Lakes public beta"
 > Lake Formation is only supported for Segment Data Lakes.
 For more information about Azure Data Lakes, see the [Data Lakes overview documentation](/docs/connections/storage/data-lakes/index/#how-azure-data-lakes-works).